openharmony/docs/zh-cn/application-dev/database/encrypted_estore_guidelines.md

 import { ECStoreManager } from './ECStoreManager'
 import { StoreInfo } from './Store'
 import { Mover } from './Mover'
-import { SecretKeyObserver } from './secretKeyObserver'
+import { SecretKeyObserver } from './SecretKeyObserver'
-import CommonEventManager from '@ohos.commonEventManager';
+import { commonEventManager } from '@kit.BasicServicesKit';
-import Base from '@ohos.base';
+import Base from '@kit.BasicServicesKit';

 export let storeManager = new ECStoreManager();